dayton-outar/glif/algos/js/codility/leader/README.md

 ## 8.3.
 Solution with $O(n)$ time complexity

-Notice that if the sequence ${a_0 , a_1 ,\ldots , a_{n − 1}} contains a leader, then after removing a pair of elements of diﬀerent values, the remaining sequence still has the same leader.
+Notice that if the sequence ${a_0 , a_1 ,\ldots , a_{n − 1}}$ contains a leader, then after removing a pair of elements of diﬀerent values, the remaining sequence still has the same leader.
 Indeed, if we remove two diﬀerent elements then only one of them could be the leader.
-The leader in the new sequence occurs more than ${n \over 2} − 1 = {{n − 2} \over 2}$ times.
+The leader in the new sequence occurs more than ${ n \over 2} − 1 = { {n − 2} \over 2 }$ times.
 Consequently, it is still the leader of the new sequence of $n − 2$ elements.

 ![Two sequences](/.attachments/leader-sequence-3.png)